eyalankri/AvaTrade/README.md

 ## Two Architecture Options

-### 1. Monolithic Architecture
+### Monolithic Architecture

-A single application containing:

-- User management
-- News API
-- Subscription logic
-- Background fetching
-- Integration with external APIs
+A single application that includes all functionality in one codebase, making it simpler to start but harder to scale or maintain.

-### 2. Microservices-Based Architecture
+### Microservices-Based Architecture

-Separate services for clear responsibility:

-- `JwtUsers`: Authentication, JWT issuing, and subscriptions
-- `NewsApi`: Exposes secure/public endpoints for querying news
-- `NewsFetcherService`: Background task that fetches and stores news
-- (Future additions: API Gateway, Message Bus, Caching, etc.)
+An approach where each functionality is split into separate, independently deployable services for better scalability and modularity.

 ### Comparison Table